X-Vector/CTF/Bsides/README.md

 - you will see that variable `$a` is `fl` and variable `$k` is `ag{hidden_in_php}` so your flag is `flag{hidden_in_php}`

-# Crypto Challenge : 50 Point
+# Crypto Challenge : abusing 50 Point
 - The Challenge is a [mp3](https://github.com/X-Vector/CTF/blob/master/Bsides/abusing.mp3) file Which This Sound Like Morse code
 - Go to this [website](https://morsecode.scphillips.com/labs/audio-decoder-adaptive/) then upload mp3 file and you get this result
 ![Morse code](https://raw.githubusercontent.com/X-Vector/CTF/master/Bsides/morse.png?token=Ac-MuIyfT9F5B5lwWFnKAdTu2I1GK86Nks5cOkg0wA%3D%3D)